 ABOUT LAURIER'S CBT CERTIFICATE PROGRAM

-Held online or in-class in Kitchener, our CBT certificate is comprised of two levels.
+Our CBT certificate is comprised of two levels.
 Both levels must be completed to receive the CBT certificate.

 Each level consists of 36 hours of instruction*, plus readings and assignments that are done outside the classroom.
 Courses are designed to fit into any busy professional's life and are offered in a variety of formats: